abarcenas29/react-sandbox-v2/readme.md

 An updated version of the [react-sandbox](https://github.com/abarcenas29/react-sandbox) with updated technologies and React v16

 ```
 This is client-centric version.
-Bundle server-side rendering will soon to follow.
+For SSR [use this](https://github.com/abarcenas29/ssr-react-boilerplace).
 ```

 ## Features

+* PrettierJS
+* React Router v4
 * React v16.x
+* Redux
+* Redux-Observable
 * Styled Components
-* React Router v4
 * Webpack 4
-* PrettierJS

-## Additional Features To Be Added

-* Redux
-* Redux-Observable

 ## Submodules